lichih-yen/MERN-Stack/README.md

 ## MERN-stack-exercise
 1. Created a RESTFUL API from Scratch with Node.js, Express, MongoDB and Mongoose.
-2. Secured the API by adding JWT authentication.
+2. Secured the API by adding JWT (JSON Web Tokens) authentication.

 continue...